sesam-community/github-autodeployer/README.md

 `SYNC_ROOT` - Defaults to the top directory, or "/".
 The path of the top directory in your GitHub repo to use for sync.
 Might be a subdirectory of the repo, for example if you have multiple configurations in different directories of the same repository.

+`SLEEP_INTERVAL` - Defaults to 60.
+The amount of time (in seconds) between synching with the git repository.
+Value should be an integer.

 ## Example Sesam System Config
 This configuration assumes that you have defined both a "github_token" and a "jwt" secret under settings > datahub > secrets, containing the relative correct strings.
 Make sure also that the GitHub token you are using belongs to a user with access permission to the private GitHub repository you are using.
 Some variables have been omitted, and using defaults: we assume we are using the master branch, and "pipes", "systems" and node-metadata.conf.json are in the top directory of that repository.